vinayakn77/Logistics-Managment-System/README.md

-The Logistics Management System is a robust and efficient web application designed to streamline and optimize logistics and supply chain operations.
-Built using a combination of HTML, CSS, JavaScript, PHP, and hosted on XAMPP, this system provides an end-to-end solution for managing the complexities of logistics in the modern business environment.
+<b> The Logistics Management System is a robust and efficient web application designed to streamline and optimize logistics and supply chain operations.
+Built using a combination of HTML, CSS, JavaScript, PHP, and hosted on XAMPP, this system provides an end-to-end solution for managing the complexities of logistics in the modern business environment.<b>

 Key Features: